urosevic/youtube-channel/readme.txt

   * `vanity` **DEPRECATED** Vanity custom URL
   * `legacy` **DEPRECATED** Legacy username page

-*Please note, to enhance plugin functionality, we can change some shortcode parameters in future.*
+*Please note, to enhance plugin functionality, we can change or deprecate some shortcode parameters in future.*

 == Filter hooks ==